teracyhq/dev/docs/getting_started.rst

           For example: In Windows, add this ``C:\Program Files\Oracle\VirtualBox``.

-          If the error still occurs, you have to unistall and re-install ``virtualbox``, then ``vagrant`` to fix this error.
+          If the error still occurs, you have to uninstall and re-install ``virtualbox``, then ``vagrant`` to fix this error.

 2. Use the ``$ vagrant ssh`` command to access the virtual machine you have just